Alexander Garvin: The Atlanta Beltline

 Following his work at the LMDC, Garvin founded AGA Public Realm Strategists (formerly known as Alex Garvin and Associates), a strategic consulting firm “that specializes in the development of the public realm—a city’s streets and squares, sidewalks and buildings, waterfront and parks.”

 In 2004, the firm was hired by the Trust for Public Land to prepare a study of the state of public space, recreation, transportation, and economic development along the fringes of Atlanta, Georgia.
-The result of the study was the master plan for the Atlanta BeltLine, a network of green spaces and parks along a loop of rights-of-way of freight railroad corridors that encircle Atlanta.
+The result of the study was the master plan for the Atlanta Beltline, a network of green spaces and parks along a loop of rights-of-way of freight railroad corridors that encircle Atlanta.
 The 22-mile loop would connect the city's 46 neighborhoods and 13 new and renovated “jewels” (public parks, squares, and plazas).
 The Beltline would begin as a public greenway and paved trail for jogging, cycling, and walking and later incorporate a light rail transit system, supported by increased tax revenue from private development spurred by the trail.
-In 2005, the BeltLine Partnership (later Atlanta BeltLine, Inc.) was formed to administer the project.
-The first portions of the BeltLine opened to the public in 2008.
+In 2005, the Beltline Partnership was formed to administer the project.
+The first portions of the Beltline opened to the public in 2008.